Connecting baryon light-front wave functions to quasi-transverse-momentum-dependent correlators in lattice QCD: The QTMD Correlator

 Using the scaling relation (\ref{y_scaling}), interactions between volumes around the positions of the quark fields are mediated by propagators of order $ b^{ - 2 } \sim \left( \lambda P^{ + } \right)^{ 2 } $.
 These contributions are not relevant for leading-power (LP) and next-to-leading-power (NLP) calculations.
 Therefore, the LP and NLP functional integral in Eq. (\ref{effective_baryon_qtmd_operator_with_bkg}) factorizes around the positions of the quarks, i.e.,

 where we introduced the effective current

 with integrals restricted around $ y $.

 After integrating over the dynamical fields, the leading-order (LO) contribution is given by tree-level diagrams.
-To further develop the effective current, it is convenient to fix a gauge.
-The choice for the background fields can be made independently of that for the dynamical ones: we use the standard Background-Feynman gauge (see Ref.~\cite{Abbott:1981ke}) for the latter, while for the former we choose the LC gauge
+To further develop the effective current, we can leverage the freedom in fixing a gauge.
+The choice for the background fields can be made independently of that for the dynamical ones if we use the background-Feynman gauge for the latter (see Ref.~\cite{Abbott:1981ke}).
+For the former we choose the LC gauge